 Report on Naoussa 2018: Away from the shadows

 “In July I was completely disappointed with the weather conditions.
-I kept thinking to myself that I would not harvest at all” confesses producer Niko Foundis (pictured below), during my last visit to the region.
+I kept thinking to myself that I would not harvest at all” confesses producer Niko Foundis (pictured above), during my last visit to the region.
 The 2018 vintage seems to be another hard call for the producers of Naoussa and Xinomavro.
 It very much resembled the 2017 vintage; the vines suffered a prolonged wet period in July and a dry period in August, which, in turn, resulted in stressed vines and uneven ripening.
 Like Nemea, Naoussa was hit by heavy rainfall which caused mildew problems.
 Producer Kostis Dalamaras tells me that this was one of the longest harvests for Xinomavro; it began early September and was completed early October, for his Paliokalias vineyard.
 More on Dalamaras explaining the 2018 harvest in my short video here.

 Viticulturist, consultant at large, and co-owner of the Argatia winery Dr.Haroula Spinthiropoulou describes the main vintage characteristics thus: “this was a very odd year, with a warm spring that encouraged early ripening.
 So the harvest started a week earlier than usual.
 The main feature of the year, however, is the uneven ripening, which is indicative of the climate change and the rising temperatures during the months of March/April.
 The secret to this year is to harvest selectively,” she adds.
 The general characteristics of the vintage include fresh acid, high pH and relatively low markers of phenols.
 Thus softer wines may be expected.

 As most producers had predicted the possibility of an early harvest, some experimented with various techniques.
 Georgia Foundi of the Foundi estate, in Strantza, relates that, this year, they tried earlier pruning and de-leafing, in order to achieve ripeness at the right moment.
 This technique produced just 60 hl/ha and was assessed as being successful.
-Georgia and I tour all the plots of the Foundi vineyards, which are spread in the areas of Roundina (pictured on the cover photo), Karaoutsa with sandy soils and Ramnista.
+Georgia and I tour all the plots of the Foundi vineyards, which are spread in the areas of Roundina (pictured below), Karaoutsa with sandy soils and Ramnista.
 It is a harvest day and I taste grapes from the different sites, in which I find lots of acid and brightness, with the Ramnista vineyard showing the most of these characteristics.

 My next stop is Gastra, where Petros Karydas (pictured below)and his father are making significant effort in their personal “garden of vines”.
 Petros is rather unconventional; he produces a mere14.000 bottles from 3 ha of land and he seems satisfied with that!
 “When your business grows, you may find that your problems grow as well,” he admits, as we walk through the Xinomavro vines.
 “Deleafing is an art,” he continues, as he explains that he deleafs only on one side of the vines and keeps the other side intact.
 In Gastra the exposure is northern and this helped the vines to stay healthy.